-Use Caring.com's Senior Living Directory to search for in-home care agencies, most of which provide personal care assistants, by city or zip code -- and to see ratings and reviews.
+Start your search for a personal care assistant in Caring.com's Senior Living Directory.
+There, you’ll find listings for in-home care agencies, most of which provide personal care assistants.
+Search by city or zip code to see ratings and reviews.